Fake CoS documents have become technically sophisticated.. Here is exactly how they are built — and exactly where they always fail.

 Three things defeat the forgery, reliably, every time:

 First, the UKVI Register of Licensed Sponsors is a live government database.
 A company that has never held a sponsor licence will simply not be listed.
-A company whose licence has been revoked will not be listed.
 There is no workaround.

 Second, PDF metadata records the software used to create the document, the creation timestamp, and in some cases the editing history.
 Genuine UKVI CoS documents are generated by specific Home Office systems.
 A PDF created in Canva at 11pm on a Tuesday carries a different metadata signature.

 Third, font consistency.
-Genuine UKVI documents use specific typefaces from the GDS (Government Design System) font stack.
-Forged documents frequently use substitutes — slightly different letterforms, different kerning, different weight profiles — that are detectable under visual forensic analysis.
+Genuine UKVI documents use specific typefaces from the Government Design System font stack.
+Forged documents frequently use substitutes — slightly different letterforms, different kerning, different weight profiles — that are detectable under forensic analysis.

 | What fraudsters CAN fake | What they CANNOT fake |